FluentValidation/FluentValidation/docs/aspnet.md

 }
 ```

 Note that this is considered to be an advanced scenario.
-Most of the time you probably won’t need to use an interceptor, but the option is there if you want it.
+Most of the time you probably won't need to use an interceptor, but the option is there if you want it.

 ### Specifying a RuleSet for client-side messages

-If you’re using rulesets alongside ASP.NET MVC, then you’ll notice that by default FluentValidation will only generate client-side error messages for rules not part of any ruleset.
-You can instead specify that FluentValidation should generate clientside rules from a particular ruleset by attributing your controller action with a RuleSetForClientSideMessagesAttribute:
+If you're using rulesets alongside ASP.NET MVC, then you'll notice that by default FluentValidation will only generate client-side error messages for rules not part of any ruleset.
+You can instead specify that FluentValidation should generate clientside rules from a particular ruleset by attributing your controller action with a `RuleSetForClientSideMessagesAttribute`:

 ```csharp
 [RuleSetForClientSideMessages("MyRuleset")]